Thursday, 03 28, 2013

 Grimes said, “I applaud the Legionnaires for going into theater to help prepare members of the 138th Fires Brigade for their return home and continuing to show our men and women in uniform that we stand with and for them.
-Kentucky is home to more than 350,000 veterans, the fourth most among the United States, and Kentucky’s Legionnaires truly are at the forefront of veterans’ services.”
+Kentucky is home to more than 350,000 veterans, and Kentucky’s Legionnaires truly are at the forefront of veterans’ services.”

 The mission is close to Grimes’ heart, as she spoke to the 565 deployed National Guard members and their friends and families at their deployment ceremony last August and visited with Kentuckians in the Middle East in September in order to assess and improve military voting procedures.
 Earlier this week, the General Assembly passed Senate Bill 1, which includes Grimes’ recommendation to extend military voting protections to members of the National Guard.

 American Legion Commander of Post 121, Dr. Peter Trzop, will be the team leader.
 He said, "Given the current conditions in the United States, nothing is better than having people from all walks of life come together, united in cause, to rally support for our soldiers and veterans.
 I thank Secretary Grimes and others in Frankfort for working with people like State Senator Jimmy Higdon to address the needs of our military members.
 Many good people doing great things."